 Single, Separated, Widowed or Divorced –

-Warnock will inspire the audience with the stories of groups that came to the rescue of individuals without family, or spouse, or relatives who could take on a caregiver role.
-She describes how friends helped to overcome some difficult challenges starting with the group that pioneered STC.
+This presentation is filled with stories of groups that came to the rescue of individuals without family, or spouse, or relatives who could take on a caregiver role including within the LGBTQ community.

-This presentations includes important suggestions on how we can each “be better prepared” should we ever need help–no matter if we have family or not.
+This presentations includes what it takes to start a STC group as well as important suggestions on how we can each “be better prepared” should we ever need support–no matter if we have family or not.

 If a care recipient has no family caregiver – this is a wonderful way for two friends to start a “caregiving family” to support them.

-- create a sense of confidence and enthusiasm about accepting help
+Following this workshop each should leave with a plan of action and a sense of confidence and enthusiasm about accepting help.

 This workshop is between 2 – 3 hours (depending on number of people.)